 School Year Number of Faculty Members

-2016-2017 62

 2017-2018 61

 2018-2019 57

+2019-2020 60

-2018-2019 Brea akdown of Total Staff
+2019-2020 Brea akdown of Total Staff

-Total Faculty/Staff 91
+Total Faculty/Staff 94

-Teachers, Administration, 59
+Teachers, Administration, 62

 Instructional Coach,

 Psychologist, Mental

 Health Counselor

-Assistants 17
+Assistants 18

-Staff 15
+Staff 14

 The staff at Lake Forest is predominately white and female.
-Of the three administrators at Lake Forest, two are white females and one is a white male.
+The three administrators at Lake Forest are white females.
 The ethnicity and gender of the faculty for the past three years is reflected in the table on this page.